matthew9671/Presimation/Docs/project_walkthrough.md

 * Object: Free([Field]) - Break the dependence of a field in any object (clear the expression in the field); if no field is provided, all field's dependence will be broken.
 * Swap(Object, Object, field) - Swap the values of fields of two objects.
 * Object: Count() - Return the number of objects in the series of objects.
+* Object: Move(vectorobject) - Move the object in the direction of the vector.
 * Pointer: Increment() (Can set step and change to decrement in setting)
 * Pointer: Get()
-* Group: Shuffle(Field) - Shuffles a field in the group of objects Follow(Object, Object) - Makes the first object follow the second one.
+* Group: Shuffle(Field) - Shuffles a field in the group of objects
+* Follow(Object, Object) - Makes the first object follow the second one.
 When the position of the second object changes, the position of the second object will change accordingly to make the relative position the same.
 Note that the position of the first object can be actively changed.
 The function of this block can be realized in other ways, but we can have it for convenience.
 This block will mostly be used for markers.
 * Marker: Clear() - Clear the trajectories drawn by the marker.